 0. What happens before you begin

 Someone has processed a plain text file (*.txt) of your text using Bridge Tools.
-(For now, this is done by Bret Mulligan; we hope to release a public version of Bridge Tools will be released in the Fall).

 1. Getting to Know the Lemmatization Sheet

 You now have a lemmatization spreadsheet that can be worked on in Excel, Google Docs, or any major spreadsheet program.
 By default, unambiguous words (i.e. non-homonyms) will have been lemmatized by the lemmatization program, allowing you to focus on the real work that requires human judgment.